-- Daily Report Sharing Process with FSU Departments - Greek COPP and Adopt-A-COPP Initiative Officers assigned to specific Greek organizations and residence halls to increase rapport and communication between law enforcement and students. - Data Sharing Project with the County Jail System - Welfare Checks on Students - Training and Best Practices Officers participate in more than 5 times the in-service training as required by Florida standards. - Partnerships with Students Regarding Safety FSUPD regularly partners with student organizations for joint crime prevention programming, such as "Campus Safety Walk". - Emergency Management Team/Emergency Operations Center FSU has a team of over 150 personnel from 50 different departments prepared to respond to and recover from emergencies. - Emergency Management Coordinator FSU employs a full-time emergency management professional.

-- FSU ALERT Emergency Notification System FSU has up to 37 methods of delivery to communicate emergency warning, notification, and information. - Hazardous Weather Awareness Week Annual hazardous weather awareness campaign - Emergency Preparedness Week multi-hazard educational outreach and awareness campaign
+- Daily Report Sharing Process with FSU Departments - Greek COPP and Adopt-A-COPP Initiative Officers assigned to specific Greek organizations and residence halls to increase rapport and communication between law enforcement and students. - Data Sharing Project with the County Jail System - Welfare Checks on Students - Partnerships with Students Regarding Safety FSUPD regularly partners with student organizations for joint crime prevention programming, such as "Campus Safety Walk". - In accordance with the University's emergency operations plan, (emergency.fsu.edu/resources/CEMP), departments provide their expertise, resources, and support to respond to and recover from emergencies. - Emergency Management Coordinator FSU employs a full-time emergency management professional. - FSU ALERT Emergency Notification System FSU has up to 37 methods of delivery to communicate emergency warning, notification, and information.

-Mutual Aid with the City and County (in addition to training conducted) - Jurisdictional crossover to enhance services to students off campus.
+- Hazardous Weather Awareness Week Annual hazardous weather awareness campaign - Emergency Preparedness Week multi-hazard educational outreach and awareness campaign - Mutual Aid with the City and County (in addition to training conducted) - Jurisdictional crossover to enhance services to students off campus.